Rhythm Express

 In addition, continuous beat-to-beat measurements provided by VivaQuant Rhythm ExpressTM ECG software will be used to investigate the possible influence of autonomic tone on ECG-based information used to assess cardiac safety.
 Assessment of cardiac safety is required for nearly all of the medications being developed by the pharmaceutical industry.
 Changes in how cardiac safety is assessed were implemented by FDA and other global regulators in the early part of the last decade.
 Since then, not a single drug has been approved with an unexpected risk of torsade de pointes (life-threatening arrhythmias).
 Although the changes implemented by global regulators were effective at preventing proarrhythmic drugs from reaching the market, these changes may have resulted in lifesaving medications being falsely identified as unsafe.
 This has not only reduced the number of new lifesaving drugs available to patients but has also driven up the cost of drug development.
 As a result, the FDA is studying ways to reduce the number of drugs falsely identified as unsafe without compromising the accuracy of identifying drugs that truly are unsafe.
 VivaQuant is part of that effort.

-“We are very excited about collaborating with FDA on this initiative to improve drug safety screening,” said Dr. Marina Brockway, VivaQuant Chief Technology Officer.
+“We are very excited about collaborating with the FDA on this initiative to improve drug safety screening,” said Dr. Marina Brockway, VivaQuant’s Chief Technology Officer.
 “We are hopeful that this research will lead to more safe and effective medications reaching patients.”

 This work was supported in part by a grant from the National Institute on Drug Abuse of the National Institutes of Health under Award Number R44DA041815 and by the National Heart, Lung, And Blood Institute of the National Institutes of Health under Award Number R43HL110739.